jakubowski1005/done-api/README.md

 # Done!

-***Done!*** is simple web application that allows to organize work by dividing task into smaller pieces
+***Done!*** is a simple web application that allows you to organize your work by managing task lists

-*This repository is responsible for server-side part of application.
+*This repository contains server-side part of application.
 Client-side part of the app is available [here](https://github.com/jakubowski1005/done-client).*

 ## Table of content